About

 What to Expect After Gum Therapy

-Periodontal Maintenance: Ongoing Care for Healthier Gums
+Periodontal Maintenance: Ongoing Gum Disease Care

 These specialized visits help:

-- Monitor gum and bone health
+- Monito gum and bone health

-- Reduce inflammation and harmful bacteria
+- Reduce harmful bacteria and inflammation

 - Prevent further progression of periodontitis